Mitsubishi Lancer Evolution: Evolution VIII

 The Mitsubishi Lancer Evolution VIII appeared in 2003, this time sporting 17-inch grey Enkei wheels, Brembo brakes and Bilstein shocks to handle traction and a 5-speed manual gearbox with 280 PS (approx. 234 bhp to the wheels).
 Originally a one-off model, sales were so successful in the U.S. that by 2005 it was available in four trims.
 The standard GSR model was available in Japan.
 The RS model was provided with a 5-speed manual gearbox and standard wheels (lacking excess components, such as interior map lights, power windows/doors, and radio).
 The SSL trim package came with a sunroof, trunk mounted subwoofer, and leather seats.
 All of these trim levels also included chrome headlight and taillight housings.
 To round out the lineup, the MR came with a revised front limited-slip differential, aluminum MR shift knob, handbrake with carbon fibre handle, 17-inch BBS wheels, aluminum roof, and a 6-speed manual gearbox.
 Additionally, the Evolution MR's taillights and headlights sported a new black housing.

 The Mitsubishi Lancer Evolution VIII MR used slick-response Bilstein shocks for improved handling.
 The aluminium roof panel and other reductions in body weight lowered the centre of gravity to produce more natural roll characteristics.
-Detail improvements have also been made to Mitsubishi's own electronic four-wheel drive, to the ACD 5 + Super AYC 6 traction control, and to the Sports ABS systems.
+Detail improvements have also been made to Mitsubishi's own electronic four-wheel drive, to the active center differential (ACD) 5 + Super AYC 6 traction control, and to the Sports ABS systems.
 The Lancer Evolution VIII displayed at the 2003 Tokyo Motor Show took the MR designation traditionally reserved for Mitsubishi Motors high-performance models (first used for the Galant GTO).
 Other parts on the MR include BBS alloy wheels, the aforementioned Bilstein shocks, and an aluminium roof.
 In the United Kingdom, many special Evolutions were introduced, including the 260, FQ300, FQ320, FQ340, and FQ400 variants.
 They came with 260, 305, 325, 345, and 405 hp (194, 227, 239, 254 and 302 kW), respectively.